 Lots of Pasta

 We cannot get enough pasta here at Serious Eats.
-(Did you even see Starch Madness or our pasta merch?)
 While we're perfectly happy eating pasta from supermarket brands, sometimes we like to splurge, and the splurge is almost always at Gustiamo, which imports Faella dried pasta from Italy.
-During Covid times, Gustiamo is offering five-pound bags of certain shapes, including penne.
-While mom is trying to stay home, there's probably nothing better to gift her than a gigantic bag of pasta.
+During Covid times, Gustiamo is offering five-pound bags of certain shapes, including sedani.
+While mom is cooking more at home, there's probably nothing better to gift her than a gigantic bag of pasta.
 The fact that it's from Italy and is really, really delicious?
 Well, that's just icing on the pasta cake.

 Meat From D'Artagnan